greyhats13/phl-store/README.md

 ### Autoscaling & Read Replicas

 Autoscaling is enabled for the Aurora cluster, allowing it to dynamically adjust compute capacity based on traffic.
-This is particularly important for h&ling:
+This is particularly important for handling:

-- High Traffic Spikes: During peak traffic, read replicas can scale up to h&le increased read workloads, preventing bottlenecks.
+- High Traffic Spikes: During peak traffic, read replicas can scale up to handle increased read workloads, preventing bottlenecks.
 - Connection Pooling Issues: By adding more read replicas during high traffic, Aurora ensures the application doesn’t hit connection limits, improving response times & user experience.

 ### Read Replicas